How CSRD Sparked a Strategic Shift in People Data Management at Bertelsmann

 A future of possibilities

-Looking ahead, Marc sees people analytics playing an even greater role in talent management, diversity initiatives, and organisational development.
+Looking ahead, Marc sees people analytics playing an even greater role in talent management, diversity initiatives, and organizational development.
 With the need to comply with upcoming regulations like the EU's Pay Transparency Directive, the need for robust, reliable people data will only increase.
 However, now, with a unified data management system in place, Bertelsmann will be well prepared.

 The most exciting part is that Bertelsmann's journey with Visier is far from over.
 What began as a response to regulatory pressure has evolved into a strategic initiative that is transforming how the company understands and manages its workforce.